List of Magic: The Gathering keywords: Evoke

 This ability is written as Evoke (cost) and is an alternate cost for a creature, generally far lower, with the condition that the creature must be sacrificed upon entering the battlefield.
 All cards with evoke have additional effects upon entering or leaving the battlefield.
 The creature's controller may choose whether the sacrifice occurs before or after the additional effect(s).

 Evoke appears in Lorwyn and Morningtide.

 Exalted

 Exalted originally appeared on cards within the Bant colors in the Alara block.
 When it reoccurred in Magic 2013, 5 black cards were given the mechanic.
 When any creature a player controls attacks alone, it receives +1/+1 until end of turn for each permanent with the exalted keyword that player controls.

 Exert

 Exert is an ability that appears on creature cards.
 Each card with Exert has a unique activated or triggered ability that asks you to exert the card in exchange for a positive effect.
-An exerted card does not untap during its controller's next untap step.
+An exerted card does not untap during its controller's next untap step, though it may be untapped by other means.
 Exert appears in both sets of the Amonkhet block, exclusively on green, red, and white cards.